morganstanley/modern-cpp-kafka/doc/KafkaProducerQuickStart.md

     }

     // Here we call the `MessageDelivery` callbacks
-    // Note, we can only do this while the producer was constructed with `EventsPollingOption::MANUAL`. producer.pollEvents();
+    // Note, we can only do this while the producer was constructed with `enable.manual.events.poll=true`. producer.pollEvents();
 ```